-My Fellowship Project at Theatrum Mundi (Phase one February 2019 to September 2019) has been looking at an emerging lexicon (for movement) that connects to ideas shared across dance-making (choreography), to building/city-making (community).
+My Fellowship Project at Theatrum Mundi (Phase one February 2019 to December 2019) looked at an emerging lexicon (for movement) that connects to ideas shared across dance-making (choreography), to building/city-making (community).

 Sharing dates: April 2019 - RA workshop July 2019 - Street as stage performances (London)